 Little C, I told you so, ladies and gentlemen, it was back in 1996 when the Sierra Club first began its assault on the SUV in an attempt to eliminate the SUV from your choice of vehicles to purchase.

-Demonize the SUV over the years.
+Demonized the SUV over the years.

 I warned you at the outset.

-They're gonna come in after your cart.
+They're going to come after your cart.

 They don't want you driving it.